DavZim/dataverifyr/README.md

 when installing the package.

-The backend for your analysis is automatically chosen based on the type of input dataset as well as the available packages.
+The backend for your analysis is automatically chosen based on the type of input dataset as well as the available packages (see also `?detect_backend(data)`).
 By using the underlying technologies and handing over all evaluation of code to the backend, this package can deal with all sizes of data the backends can deal with.

+The package also has a helper function to describe a dataset, see `?describe()`.

 ## Installation